a-rust/trending-crypto/README.md

 API:
 - [x] Find API baseurl and endpoint for trending cryptocurrencies
 - [x] Define a function that will return the json format of the data
+- [x] Define an empty list, and a function that will store the id (name) of each trending cryptocurrency in that list

 Command Line Tool: